coussej/coussej.github.io/content/post/2016/0523_AMinusOperatorForPostgreSQLsJSONB.md

 +++

-Those who are familiar with the PostgreSQL [hstore](http://www.postgresql.org/docs/current/static/hstore.html) extension will probably know that you have the possibility to delete matching pairs from 2 hstore objects by substractiong them from one another:
+Those who are familiar with the PostgreSQL [hstore](http://www.postgresql.org/docs/current/static/hstore.html) extension will probably know that you have the possibility to delete matching pairs from 2 hstore objects by substracting them from one another:

 ```
 SELECT 'a=>1, b=>2, c=>3'::hstore - 'a=>4, b=>2'::hstore